sagar0419/OpentelmetryJaegerElasticSearch/README.md

-## AUtomatic instrumentation can be enabled by adding the operator to your cluster and than adding the instrumentation annotation to the Deployment, Statefulset, Namespace or other resources.
+## Automatic instrumentation can be enabled by adding the operator to your cluster and than adding the instrumentation annotation to the Deployment, Statefulset, Namespace or other resources.

 1. Log on to your Kubernetes cluster.